Francesco149/reversing-sifas/README.md

 well, I'm not really interested in this, so this is a dead end for now. gotta figure out why my terms of service request isn't being accepted

+oh I'm stupid, there's a session key right in the login response! and it gets xored in `DMHttpApi.__c__DisplayClass14_1$$_Login_b__1`

+what it gets xored with is likely either the old sessionKey or the same randomBytes that are xored with the startup auth key

+and sure enough, it's the random bytes that are used to make the login mask in `DMHttpApi.__c__DisplayClass14_0$$_Login_b__0`

+seeing how not many other places call randomBytes I'm inclined to think this is similar to how old SIF worked and that I should hold onto those random bytes and only regenerate on startup/login

+there we go, we are truly logged in now, that was a brainlet moment

 to be continued...